Use 2FA + Other Tips To Avoid Tax-Related Identity Theft

 - Only 18% encrypt important documents like tax worksheets, W-2s, 1099s or 1040s.

-- 38% store tax unprotected documents on their computer’s hard drive, leaving them susceptible to even the simplest of hacks.
+- 38% store unprotected tax documents on their computer’s hard drive, leaving them susceptible to even the simplest of hacks.

 - 57% file taxes very close to the tax deadline, giving hackers more time to impersonate them online and steal their refunds.

 So what can average tax-paying citizens do to protect themselves?
-Here are some tips:

 - Always use complex passwords.
 And don’t reuse them on multiple accounts.
 Fraudsters know that data retrieved from one hack is likely to be used elsewhere, and check stolen credentials on all the major financial institutions.